 Article Continues Below

 As the season pushes forward, Oilers fans can only hope the team’s stars remain committed to the mission.
-The Stanley Cup window is still open.
-The weight of expectation grows heavier with each passing year.
-The Prime Minister’s words may have been humorous, but they captured the national urgency of ensuring Connor McDavid leads the Oilers into a future filled with promise.
+In fact, the Stanley Cup window is still open.
+However, the weight of expectation grows heavier with each passing year.
+Ultimately, the Prime Minister’s words may have been humorous, but they captured the national urgency of ensuring Connor McDavid leads the Oilers into a future filled with promise.